refactor

 Input:

-➡ a list of property keys, properties associated with these keys will be skipped during the cloning process.
+➡ A list of property keys, properties associated with these keys will be skipped during the cloning process.

 Output:

-cloned_node_id: int
+input: int

-➡ new cloned node.
+➡ The new cloned node.

 Usage: